 FreeBSD-questions is a mailing list, so you need mail access.
-Point your WWW browser to the information page of the FreeBSD-questions mailing list.
-In the section titled "Subscribing to freebsd-questions" fill in the "Your email address" field; the other fields are optional.
+Point your WWW browser to the FreeBSD general questions mailing list.
+In the section titled "Subscribe or unsubscribe online" fill in the "Your email address" field and hit "Subscribe".
+Or send an email to freebsd-questions+subscribe@freebsd.org.